 Classes using AI instead of teachers will open this month in the UK - Illustration photo: PA

-The UK's first "teacherless" classroom, using artificial intelligence (AI) instead of teachers, is set to open this month at the David Game School, a private school in London.
+The UK's first "teacherless" classroom, using artificial intelligence (AI) instead of teachers, will open this month at David Game, a private school in London.

 Joseph, a student at the school who tested the teaching system, said: "A teacher doesn't really know each student's weaknesses because there are too many students.
-Meanwhile, AI will find each student's weaknesses and help them improve their learning results."
+Meanwhile, AI will find out each student's weaknesses and help them improve their learning results."

 However, the idea of entrusting children's education to AI is controversial.

-Chris McGovern, a retired headteacher who served as an adviser to the UK government's policy decision-making group, acknowledged the role of AI in teaching, but said that using AI in this way would take away communication skills and interaction between students and teachers.
+Chris McGovern, a retired headteacher who served as an adviser to the UK Government's policy decision-making group, acknowledged the role of AI in teaching, but said that using AI in this way would take away communication skills and interaction between students and teachers.

 Source: https://tuoitre.vn/lop-hoc-dung-ai-thay-giao-vien-gay-tranh-cai-20240901160713207.htm